 With this card, you’ll earn 2x points per $1 spent on everyday business purchases up to $50,000, with no category restrictions.
 Then, you’ll earn 1 point per $1 on all purchases after $50,000—all for no annual fee.
 Redeem your points for a range of rewards, like gift cards, Amazon purchases, cash back, and travel.
 (You’ll just need to figure out how you’ll earn the most value from your redemptions.)

-This card also features a super-long 0% intro APR period—15 months, to be exact—which, along with SimplyCash, is the longest introductory grace period you’ll find in a business credit card.
-But after those 15 months are through, a variable interest rate will kick in according to your creditworthiness.
+This card also features a 12-month 0% intro APR period.
+But after those 12 months are through, a variable interest rate will kick in according to your creditworthiness.
 Check with your card issuer for details.

 Another option from the Capital One Spark roster, the Capital One Spark Classic for Business credit card has no welcome offers.
-But at about 580+, it features one of the lowest credit-score eligibility requirements on an unsecured business credit card.
-And if you use this card responsibly (like repaying your bill in full and on time every month, and spending well below your credit limit), it will do exactly what you need it to do—help you build a healthy credit score, offer a consistent 1% cash back on every purchase you make for your business with no purchase limit, and require no annual fee.
+But at about 580+, it features one of the lowest credit score eligibility requirements on an unsecured business credit card.
+And if you use this card responsibly (by paying your bill in full and on time every month, and spending well below your credit limit), it will do exactly what you need your nonprofit credit card to do—help you build a healthy credit score, offer a consistent 1% cash back on every purchase you make for your business with no purchase limit, and require no annual fee.

 If you have a less-than-ideal credit score and you can’t yet qualify for an unsecured credit card, you can start out with a secured business credit card instead.
 The Wells Fargo Business Secured Credit Card accepts businesses with very little or no credit history, and it’s one of the few secured business credit cards you’ll find (most secured cards are personal).

 You’ll actually earn 1.5x cash back with the Wells Fargo Business Secured card, which is rare for a secured credit card.
-And the ability to receive cash back automatically as a credit to your account, as opposed to having to wait to redeem it, is definitely a perk of this nonprofit credit card.
+Plus, the ability to receive cash back automatically as a credit to your account, as opposed to having to wait to redeem it, is definitely a perk of this nonprofit credit card.

 Also, don’t think that you’re limited to a secured credit card forever.
-Wells Fargo will review your account regularly, and if they deem you eligible then they’ll automatically upgrade you to a traditional, unsecured credit card.
+Wells Fargo will review your account regularly, and if they deem you eligible, you may be able to upgrade you to a traditional, unsecured credit card.